leandrolaune/Power-BI-DAX-Project/Reports using dax/README.md

 This `SUMX` function calculates the total billing without considering the applied filters, using `ALL` to include all data in the table.

-Then, the “Sales Percentage” measure was created:
+Then, the "Porcentagem Vendas"(Sales Percentage) measure was created:

 ```plaintext
 Porcentagem vendas = DIVIDE('Medidas'[Total de faturamento], 'Medidas'[Total de Faturamento ALL])